 If you believe the disciplinary measures levied against you to be unfair or inappropriate, you may have the right to appeal.

-- If you were disciplined with any measure other than expulsion, then proceed to the relevant section based on your rank at the time of being disciplined.
+• IF YOU WERE NOT EXPELLED: Proceed to the relevant section below based on your rank at the time of being disciplined.

 Appeals Process for Disciplined Officers Ranked Below Captain